Allocating experiment audiences

 Using targeting rules

 You can run an experiment on a flag's default rule, or you can create a custom experiment audience by selecting a specific flag targeting rule to include in your experiment.
-You can target by any user attribute you collect.
+You can target by any context attribute you collect.
 To learn how, read Targeting rules.

 Allocating audiences

-When you build your experiment, you can allocate all or a percentage of the user traffic that encounters a flag in an experiment.
+When you build your experiment, you can allocate all or a percentage of the traffic that encounters a flag in an experiment.
 Audience allocation gives you flexibility when selecting your experiment audience and ensures accurate experiment results.
-LaunchDarkly analyzes only users that you choose to be part of the experiment.
+LaunchDarkly analyzes only contexts that you choose to be part of the experiment.

-LaunchDarkly automatically performs checks on the allocation, to make sure that actual user traffic matches the allocation you set.
+LaunchDarkly automatically performs checks on the allocation, to make sure that actual traffic matches the allocation you set.
 To learn more, read Understanding sample ratios.

 Changing traffic allocation

-If you decide to start a new iteration of your experiment and increase or decrease the amount of traffic in your experiment audience, LaunchDarkly will automatically add or remove users to or from the variations using variation reassignment.
+If you decide to start a new iteration of your experiment and increase or decrease the amount of traffic in your experiment audience, LaunchDarkly will automatically add or remove contexts to or from the variations using variation reassignment.
 To learn how to change the audience for a running experiment, read Changing an experiment's audience.

 Understanding variation reassignment